-The company has clearly outlined the environmental objective associated with its eligible categories, particularly, climate change mitigation.
-Both the renewable energy and clean transportation categories are relevant to this environmental objective.
-Furthermore, the company has referenced the United Nations' (UN) Sustainable Development Goals (SDGs) in articulating the objectives of the eligible categories, making the framework coherent with international standards.
+The company has clearly outlined the environmental objective associated with its eight economic activities, particularly, climate change mitigation.
+All economic activities are relevant to this environmental objective.
+Furthermore, the company has referenced the United Nations' (UN) Sustainable Development Goals (SDGs) in articulating the objectives, making the Programme EuGB Factsheet coherent with international standards.